Aeronautical Engineering

 You are interested in exploring how advanced technology is revolutionising flight

-You are excited about aerospace and aviation and desire a future engineering career in this field
+You are excited about aerospace and aviation and are considering an engineering career in this field

 All about the course